Trihexyphenidyl: Chemistry

 Trihexyphenidyl can be synthesized in two ways, one linear and one convergent synthesis.

 In the first way, the initial 2-(1-piperidino)propiophenone is synthesized in turn by the aminomethylation of acetophenone using paraformaldehyde and piperidine in a Mannich reaction.
 In the second step the 2-(1-piperidino)propiophenone is reacted with cyclohexylmagnesium bromide in a Grignard reaction.

 Stereochemistry

 Trihexyphenidyl has a chiral center and two enantiomers.
 Medications are racemates.

-Research

-Equivocal preliminary results from small studies exist for: